 Reminding policyholders to consider the cost of care in the area and setting where they expect to receive care.

-Informing policyholders of factors that impact long-term care costs, such as:
+Informing policyholders of factors that impact LTC costs, such as:

 The average cost of care for in-home care, assisted living, and nursing home care in their area.